Brake Bending

 Helpful Hints:

-- The heating rate may be reduced by lowering the heat intensity or by moving the sheet farther away from the heaters.
+- The heating rate may be reduced by lowering the heat intensity or moving the sheet farther away from the heaters.

 Thermoforming Troubleshooting